jobcespedes/myblog/content/posts/alias_docker_podman.md

 # audio: []
 draft: true
 ---
-I have heard about Podman more and more often now.
+I have heard about [podman](https://podman.io/) (Pod Manager tool) more and more often now.
 Whether it is that I have come closer to its developing environment or that it has come to mine, I'm not sure.
 It's both, I guess.
 I use Ansible a lot for automating baremetal and virtual infrastructure: for its definition, deployment, configuration, operation, among other things.
 In the recent years, I have being using more and more containers, particularly in the developing stages.
 And I really like open source, most of its concepts, and many initiatives around it.
 So, I have being wondering if I should be using mainly podman for containers already.
 There is, however, this one recurrent question in my head:

 > How much work will adapting those docker projects take?